enclavetech/kms/README.md

 # PGP Key Manager

 > **Warning**
-> This is currently an unreleased preview, and as such the API is subject to change radically.
+> This is currently an unreleased preview.
+The API is subject to change.

 ## What is it?